technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

 ### **Task 3 : Upload Contoso Bank loan documents into Azure Storage account**

- When you create an Azure Machine Learning workspace, a Storage Account is automatically created and connected to your workspace.Upload Contoso Bank loan documents and access them to answer customer queries in Chatapp
+When you create an Azure Machine Learning workspace, an Azure Storage Account is created automatically, and connected to your AML workspace.
+In this task, we will upload Contoso Bank's customer loan documents in the Azure Storage Account.
+Information in these files will be used to ground the search performed by AI models to answer customer queries in the chat app built later in the lab.

-1. In **Azure portal- > Resource group** , click on Storage account name
+1. In **Azure portal- > Resource group** , click on your Storage account name

     ![](./media/image36.png)